VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

 ## Animation System

-It's easy to configure an animation for a graphic, just call graphic.animate() to return an Animate instance.
+It is very simple to configure an animation for a graphic, call graphic.animate() to return an Animate instance.
 The specific use of the Animate instance can refer to [Animation](../Basic_Tutorial/Animate)

 ## Components

 This section will quickly introduce components.
-For more details, please refer to [Components (document to be written)](./graphic)
+For more detailed understanding, please refer to [Components (waiting for document writing)](./graphic)

 All components are placed in the `@visactor/vrender-component` package.
 The use of components and graphics is not much different.
 Both pass in the attribute object.
-The attribute definition in the component will be more rich and abstract to implement the complex functions of the component.
+The attribute definition in the component will be more rich and abstract, used to implement the complex functions of the component.
 Next, take the Tag component as an example to demonstrate how to use the component

 ```ts
 const tag = new Tag({